 If you're not savvy about how to diversify your stocks, that could also be an issue.
 Can you offer your teen advice to prevent them from dealing with significant stock problems in the future?
 If not, definitely consider talking to them about index funds.

-Investing gives you a heightened sense of awareness of what’s going on in the economy around you.
+Investing gives you a heightened awareness of what’s happening in the economy around you.
 When they have a share of a company, they’re more likely to stay on top of what’s happening.
 This helps your teen remain abreast of possible problems.

 One problem with investing is that many favorite companies often have high-priced stocks.
-It’s a good idea to talk to your teenager about how they are going to save money to be able to invest in their chosen company.
+It’s a good idea to talk to your teenager about how they’ll save money to invest in their chosen company.

-For a more exciting approach to investing, consider investing in a business.
+For a more exciting approach to investing, consider your teens investing in a business.
 But as a parent, be careful.
-Make sure nobody tries to get your teen to invest in a business that is only designed to take advantage of people.
+Make sure nobody tries to get your teen to invest in a business only designed to take advantage of people.
 This happened to me in college with a shady “t-shirt for credit card application” business.

 With proper vetting, though, investing in a business can be very exciting.
 Whether they decide to open their own business or have researched businesses owned by family members or friends, investing in a business makes everything personal and is an excellent way for your teen to want to learn about business and investing quickly.